raum-dellamorte/emojikanban/readme.md

 Basic Instructions:
 ===================

 - Add `emojikanban` as a source in your active scene after installing the plugin and ensuring that it's enabled.
-It generates a configuration file if it does not already exist and initializes it with dummy data to be replaced with your `oauth` credentials
+  - It will generate a configuration file if it does not already exist and initializes it with dummy data to be replaced with your `oauth` credentials
-  - `[*nix: ~/.config | win: %APPDATA% ]/emojikanban/config.kdl`
+    - `[*nix: ~/.config | flatpak: ~/.var/app/com.obsproject.Studio/config | win: %APPDATA% ]/emojikanban/config.kdl`
+      - Note: The file is now parsed as [KDL](https://kdl.dev/), but removing a key or value still may cause a failure to parse.
+[WIP]
-  - **DON'T** edit with `notepad.exe` as it may cause a failure to parse the file.
+      - Probably **DON'T** edit with `notepad.exe` as it messes with line endings.
 Notepad++ or a code editor is recommended.
         - This might be fixed...
 Untested
-  - The plugin needs three strings from the user:
-    - the `bot-account` (or streamer account) used to generate
+    - After `bot-account` change `bot-name` to your bot or streamer account name
-    - the chat `channel` you intend to monitor via IRC for emote usage (generally your streamer account)
+    - After `channel` change `streamer-name` to the account you intend to monitor via IRC for emote usage (generally your streamer account)
-      - this may currently or will soon be optional
+      - If you remove or comment out the `channel` line, it will default to
+    - The `oauth` line is now best handled within OBS in the emojikanban `Properties` window, though it can be acquired manually.
+- Once `config.kdl` contains your `bot-account` and `channel`, using the `Connect Twitch` button as described below should just work.
+If not, restart OBS
+- Connect to Twitch:
-    - and the `oauth` token
+  - Open the Properties for your `emojikanban` source.
-  - The file is now parsed as [KDL](https://kdl.dev/), but removing a key or value still may cause a failure to parse.
-[WIP]
+  - Click `Connect Twitch` button.
+  - Navigate to `http://localhost:3000` in your web browser.
+You may want to use a Private Window if you want to connect with your Bot account.
+  - You should see a page with a link to authorize EmojiKanBan.
+It's the same as the link in the **Need OAUTH?** section below.
+  - The server on `localhost:3000` will capture the authorization when complete, write the new OAuth token to `config.kdl` automatically, and terminate.

+Manual OAuth:
-- Instructions for acquiring the needed OAUTH token can be found below under "Need OAUTH?" heading
+- Instructions for manually acquiring the needed OAUTH token can be found below under **Need OAUTH?** section
-  - If you got the token with your streamer account, use your streamer account for both `bot-account` and `channel` in `config.kdl`
-- Once `config.kdl` is filled out and saved, restart OBS Studio and it should connect to the IRC channel of your streamer chat
-- Single emotes with no text don't yet work so test either with multiple emotes in a line or an emote with some text.
-The more emotes, the more fun!

 Config
 ======

-After first run, edit `[*nix: ~/.config | flatpak: ~/.var/app/com.obsproject.Studio/config | win: %APPDATA% ]/emojikanban/config.kdl`:
+The config.kdl file: `[*nix: ~/.config | flatpak: ~/.var/app/com.obsproject.Studio/config | win: %APPDATA% ]/emojikanban/config.kdl`:
 ```kdl
 bot-account bot-name                       // <- Replace 'bot-name' with the name of the account used to monitor chat
 channel     streamer-name                  // <- and 'streamer-name' with the streamer, most likely your own